coleifer/peewee/docs/peewee/relationships.rst

        user = ForeignKeyField(User, backref='favorites')
        tweet = ForeignKeyField(Tweet, backref='favorites')

-Peewee uses :py:class:`ForeignKeyField` to define foreign-key relationships between models.
-Every foreign-key field has an implied back-reference, which is exposed as a pre-filtered :py:class:`Select` query using the provided ``backref`` attribute.
+Peewee uses :class:`ForeignKeyField` to define foreign-key relationships between models.
+Every foreign-key field has an implied back-reference, which is exposed as a pre-filtered :class:`Select` query using the provided ``backref`` attribute.

 Creating test data